AWS Environments

 11. On the Review page, enter a role name.

-For example, to designate that this role is for StreamSets environments, you might enter the name StreamSets-Environment-Role.
+For example, to designate that this role is for IBM StreamSets environments, you might enter the name StreamSets-Environment-Role.

 12. Click Create role.